PeopleToolsTechTips/BI-Pub-PIvot-Grids/README.md

 * PeopleToolsTechTips@Gmail.com

-This file contains all the objects referenced in the video and document.
+This repository contains all the objects referenced in the video and document.

-Walk Through PDF
+* Walk Through PDF
-PeopleTools Project
+* PeopleTools Project
-  * This contains all the components, pages, BI Pub report definitions, records and PeopleCode used in the demonstration.
+  ** This contains all the components, pages, BI Pub report definitions, records and PeopleCode used in the demonstration.
-  * The target database must be minimal 8.58 PeopleTools Sample XML Files
+  ** The target database must be minimal 8.58 PeopleTools

+* Sample XML Files
-Sample RTF Templates
+* Sample RTF Templates